About the Fellowship Program

 The primary mission of the fellowship program is to strengthen law students’ long-term commitment to promote justice and equality for vulnerable immigrant groups.
+The fellowship program also aims to support applicants from diverse backgrounds, including applicants with personal experience of the immigration enforcement system, immigrants, women, people of color, persons with disabilities, persons with diverse gender and sexual identities, and formerly incarcerated people.
 Fellows will be chosen by the three sponsoring organizations, and will be selected based on the strength of their proposed host site and project.

 The Fellowship will be awarded to one law student each summer to work on a student-initiated project.
-Applications for the 2013 Fellowship must be received by December 29, 2012 (see application form for details).
+Applications for the 2023 Fellowship must be received by March 17, 2023 (see application form for details).
 Students must submit a project proposal with an organization willing to host the student for 10 weeks and provide a $1,500 stipend.
-The $1,500 amount may be paid by the host organization or may be provided by the law student through other means, e.g., law school public interest funding, independent fundraising, etc. The Maggio Immigrant Rights Fellowship will provide an additional $2,500 stipend for a total award of $4,000.
+The $1,500 amount may be paid by the host organization or may be provided by the law student through other means, e.g., law school public interest funding, independent fundraising, etc. The Maggio Immigrants’ Rights Fellowship will provide an additional $2,500 stipend for a total award of $4,000.

-- a complimentary registration for the 2013 AILA Annual Conference in San Francisco;
+- a complimentary registration for the 2023 AILA Annual Conference;

-- a complimentary registration to the 2013 National Lawyers Guild Annual Convention in San Juan, Puerto Rico;
+- a complimentary registration to the 2023 NLG Annual Convention;

-- a complimentary registration to the National Immigration Project’s Immigration Skills seminar, if any, at the 2013 NLG Convention/
+- a complimentary registration to the National Immigration Project’s Immigration Skills seminar, if any, at the 2023 NLG Convention.

 The three sponsoring organizations have agreed to raise funds for the Maggio Immigrants’ Rights Fellowship Program.
 We gratefully accept donations in ANY amount to support the Maggio Immigrants’ Rights Fellows.
 All money donated goes toward the Maggio Fellowship Program.
 None of it will be used for administrative costs of the sponsoring organizations.
 Please indicate on the donation page that you would like the funds to go towards the Maggio Fellowship.
 Thank you!